 Some bio-inspired concepts have yet to be invented.
 In the 1960s, the US Army commissioned several university professors to conduct research on the motor skills of animals in hope of applying those same abilities to tanks.
 Tanks that gallop like horses or jump like grasshoppers — sounds monstrous, doesn’t it?
 But imagine how life would change if we could achieve that.

-gallery to read about tanks and caterpillars, eels and boats, and other technologies that were directly influenced by nature.
+Click through our gallery to read about tanks and caterpillars, eels and boats, and other technologies that were directly influenced by nature.

 Birdlike Motor: January 1892